Jaytrindade/jsoft-react-view/README.md

 *Inside `hoverEffectEl` you can pass your `query` as in pure `CSS`.
 Example: `hoverEffectEl ="+ h1", hoverEffectEl ="> label"` and so on.*

 ### Example 4 / Responsive layout.
-Using the `_mediaScrean` property you can define a display rule according to the dimensions provided.
+Using the `_mediaScreen` property you can define a display rule according to the dimensions provided.

 ```javascript
 import React, { useState } from "react";